sezanzeb/input-remapper/readme/usage.md

 - `ctrl` + `q` closes the application
 - `ctrl` + `r` refreshes the device list

-## Key Names and Macros
+## Key Names

 Check the autocompletion of the GUI for possible values.
 You can also obtain a complete list of possiblities using `key-mapper-control --symbol-names`.

 The available symbols depend on the environments keyboard layout, and only those that don't require a combination to be pressed can be used without workarounds (so most special characters need some extra steps to use them).
-This is because key-mapper acts like a keyboard device.
 Furthermore, if your configured keyboard layout doesn't support the special character at all (not even via a combination), then it also won't be possible for key-mapper to map that character at all.

 For example, mapping a key to an exclamation mark is not possible if the keyboard layout is set to german.
 However, it is possible to mimic the combination that would be required to write it, by writing `Shift_L + 1` into the mapping.

-This is because key-mapper creates a new virtual keyboard and injects numeric keycodes (with the benefit of being compatible to all display servers).
+This is because key-mapper creates a new virtual keyboard and injects numeric keycodes, and it won't be able to inject anything a usb keyboard wouldn't been able to.
+This has the benefit of being compatible to all display servers though.

+Key-mapper only recognizes symbol names, but not the symbols themselfes.
+So for example, key-mapper might (depending on the system layout) know what a `minus` is, but it doesn't know `-`.

 Key names that start with `KEY_` are keyboard layout independent constants that might not result in the expected output.
 For example using `KEY_Y` would  result in "z" if the layout of the environment is set to german.
 Using `y` on the other hand would correctly result in "y" to be written.

-Values for mouse movement and scrolling are actually [macros](macros.md).

-See [examples of use](examples.md) for mapping tips for concrete devices and use cases.

 <br/>
 <br/>